A Statistical-Modelling Approach to Feedforward Neural Network Model Selection: Discussion

 Through extensive simulation studies, we have found that that (i) the order of selection (input versus hidden layer) is important, with respect to the probability of recovering the true model and the computational efficiency, (ii) the addition of a fine-tuning stage provides a non-negligible improvement while not significantly increasing the computational burden, (iii) using the BIC is necessary to asymptotically converge to the true model, and (iv) although the models selected using BIC have fewer parameters than those selected using out-of-sample performance, they have comparable, and sometimes improved, predictivity.
 We suggest that statistically-orientated model selection approaches are necessary in the application of neural networks --- just as they are in the application of more traditional statistical models --- and we have demonstrated the favourable performance of our proposal.

-We expect that randomisation and/or divide-and-conquer throughout the selection phases would be required in more complex problems involving many covariates and/or hidden layers.
+In its current form, a limitation of the proposed procedure is that, due to its stepwise nature, it would be more computationally intensive when dealing with larger models and datasets.
+We expect that randomisation and/or divide-and-conquer throughout the selection phases would be required in more complex problems involving many covariates and/or hidden layers, and adaptations may also be required for stochastic optimisation procedures used on much larger datasets.
 Nevertheless, neural networks are still valuable in more traditional (smaller) statistical problems for which procedures such as ours will lead to more insightful outputs.
 Furthermore, the implementation of statistical approaches more broadly (such as uncertainty quantification and hypothesis testing) in neural network modelling will be crucial for the enhancement of these insights.
 This will be the direction of our future work.